RTEMS/rtems-docs/c-user/interrupt_manager.rst

     directive releases an SMP lock.

 NOTES:
+    The lock context must be the one used to acquire the lock, otherwise the result is unpredictable.

     This directive will not cause the calling thread to be preempted.
 This directive can be used in thread and interrupt context.